foobarflies/pianette/README.md

-# Virtual & GPIO Game Console Controller
+# Pianette = Piano + Manette

-A command-line emulator of a Game Pad Controller that asynchronously listens to GPIO `EDGE_RISING` inputs from sensors and sends Serial commands to an `ATMEGA328P` acting as a fake SPI Slave for the Console.
+A command-line emulator of a Playstation 2 Game Pad Controller that asynchronously listens to GPIO `EDGE_RISING` inputs from sensors and sends Serial commands to an `ATMEGA328P` acting as a fake SPI Slave for the Console running Street Fighter Alpha 3.

 _Written in Python 3._